 Horizontal scaling is often described as a two-lane highway where more lanes or additional roads such as an overpass can be added to meet the demands of increasing vehicle traffic due to a growing population.
 This approach allows the distribution of the traffic so that it can flow more efficiently.
 In the cloud, horizontal scaling is about partitioning and distributing the workload across instances or virtual resources so that the workload of the software application can run efficiently across the resources to meet demand.
 Scaling out enables infinite scale as you're not limited by the instance's size, and the workload can continue to be distributed as you add more instances.

 Horizontal scaling works especially well in a cloud-native architecture where data and functionality are already partitioned in containerized microservices.
 With microservices and containers, you can focus on scaling the services or parts of the application that require more capacity or are experiencing more growth versus having to scale the entire system as you would in vertical scaling.

 One of the major reasons for the popularity of cloud-native applications or SaaS solutions is that the challenges of infrastructure scale to meet business scale are simplified or eliminated.
 Many SaaS applications use a combination of vertical and horizontal scaling to support various customer scenarios.

 Whether an application is scalable vertically, horizontally, or both, the cloud provides several benefits over on-prem scaling:

-Cloud-native Robotic Process Automation (RPA) solutions can fulfill the promise of this technology.
+Cloud-native automation solutions can fulfill the promise of this technology.
 From automating workload-intensive processes, addressing seasonal or temporary growth, or connecting systems across your entire organization through automation, a cloud-native RPA solution will help you scale easily, quickly, and efficiently.